MazenA14/unilink/README.md

 - Empty Slots (Rooms) https://gucroomschedule.web.app/

 ## To-Do List (Optional)
-- Evaluate Course
+- Evaluate Course (Release update when the university releases it)
-- Evaluate Staff
+- Evaluate Staff (Release update when the university releases it)
 - Bachelor endpoint
+- Reminder for Password Reset
 - Calendar
-- Force Reset Password
-- Reset Password # See Outlook
-- Reminder for Password Reset
 - Game

 ## Dashboard should contain: